mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 1. Cells are densely packed, chaotic places
 2. We can describe cellular processes with [graphs/networks](https://en.wikipedia.org/wiki/Biological_network)

-I will begin by discussing some of the insights and insights and intuition I gained through the work of [David S. Goodsell](https://en.wikipedia.org/wiki/David_Goodsell).
+I will begin by discussing the visual depictions of cells by [David S. Goodsell](https://en.wikipedia.org/wiki/David_Goodsell).
 Dr. Goodsell is a structural biologist at the Scripps Research Institute and Rutgers University and is well known for his scientifically accurate depictions of cells and the molecules that they are comprised of.
 [His work](https://ccsb.scripps.edu/goodsell/) is both educational and beautiful and helped expand my understanding of biology.

+As I will discuss, Dr. Goodsell's work highlights how densely packed, and seemingly chaotic the environments within cells are.
+The packed, chaotic nature of these environments seems to contradict the fact that biologists routinely describe cells using the clean, mathematical language of networks and graphs.
+In this post, I will attempt to renconcile these two ideas.

 Cells are absolutely packed
 ---------------------------